-- Corporate members (permit holders) oversee the practice of staff and other permit holders, with added obligation to ensure all members in their employ are engaged in self-regulation.
+- Corporate members (permit holders) oversee the practice of staff and other permit holders, with the added obligation to ensure all members in their employ are engaged in self-regulation.

 - Finally, APEGA regulates as the final tier of protection of the public welfare and setting standards and expectations for practice.

 Canada is one of the last places where self-regulation still exists in a traditional form.
-If we value the privilege of self-regulation and wish to maintain the present framework every registrant must be an active part of self-regulation.
+If we value the privilege of self-regulation and wish to maintain the present framework, every registrant must be an active part of self-regulation.